QubesOS/qubes-doc/introduction/privacy.md

 always a possibility.
 Please be careful.
 See [FAQ: Should I trust this website?](/faq/#should-i-trust-this-website)

-## Update Servers & Repositories
+## Update Servers and Repositories

 We provide repositories at <https://yum.qubes-os.org> and
 <https://deb.qubes-os.org>.

-We collect the following types of data:

-- The IPv4 addresses that connect to the Qubes update servers
-- The number of requests from each IPv4 address
-- Standard server access and error logs

-We collect this data solely for the purpose of generating [Qubes userbase statistics](/statistics/).
+We collect and store standard server access and error logs, which include IP addresses.
+We use this data for generating [Qubes userbase statistics](/statistics/) and for incident response.

 The data is retained for up to three months so that we can re-calculate the previous two month's statistics in case anything goes wrong.
-After that, the data is permanently and securely destroyed.
+After that, the data is deleted.
 We never sell the data to anyone or share it with any third party.

 If you would like to hide your IP address from us, we strongly encourage it and are happy to help you do so!
 Simply choose the Whonix option to route all of